dhh1128/shared-witnesses/agreement.md

 3. Publicness and inclusivity

     You acknowledge that your witness is providing a public service.
 You intend that anyone who is not a malicious actor may query your witnesses, without regard to their location, their affiliation, their demographics, and so forth.

 4. Enforcement

     The enforcement mechanism for this agreement is reputation-based rather than legal.
 Compliance or non-compliance with this agreement will naturally influence reputation in the community, and it is via reputation that parties are held accountable.
 You explicitly disclaim any right to sue other participants about their compliance with this sharing arrangement.

+5. Proactive monitoring

+    You will monitor the evolution of this document, and withdraw your signature if it changes in a way that alters your willingness to agree.

 ## Signers